andyfuuu25/reportsynthesizer/README.md

 **General Procedure**

-1) Use Markitdown to convert PDF files into .md formatting
+1) Use Markitdown to convert PDF files into .md formatting and compile in terminal via (Get-ChildItem -Path insert file names here -Filter *.md | Get-Content | Out-File -FilePath combined.md -Encoding utf8
+)
 2) Upload ‘skill.md’, all parsed files, and the customized prompt into the LLM
 3) Copy output into a Google Doc for manual formatting